3DOM-FBK/deep-image-matching/README.md

 - [x] add GUI
 - [x] Add pycolmap compatibility
 - [x] Add exporting to Bundler format ready for importing into Metashape (only on Linux and MacOS by using pycolmap)
-- [ ] Add visualization for extracted features and matches
+- [x] Add visualization for extracted features and matches
 - [ ] Improve speed
 - [ ] Autoselect tiling grid in order to fit images in GPU memory
 - [x] Add tests, documentation and examples (e.g. colab, ..)
 - [ ] Apply masks during feature extraction
-- [ ] Check scripts
 - [ ] Integrate support for Pix4D [Open Photogrammetry Format](https://github.com/Pix4D/opf-spec)
 - [ ] Work with submodules
 - [ ] Automatically download weights for all the models